Click2Cloud-Centaurus/test-reports-new/Scripts/README.md

        sudo bash fornax/scripts/edge_worker_node.sh                (Run in machine 3)  (run the script only after successfully running the machine-2 script)

-•         **Run the machine-2 script only after successfully running the machine-1 script**
+•            **Run the machine-2 script only after successfully running the machine-1 script.**
-•         **Run the machine-3 script only after successfully running the machine-2 script**
+•            **Run the machine-3 script only after successfully running the machine-2 script.**

 ### NOTE: 'prerequisite_package.sh' contains all the required packages for creating Kubernetes Cluster.